LazerCube/europa/README.md

 When installing for the first time you must define a django config file to use.
 In order to do this put `:"<local/production/staging>"` after the your install command.
-For Example: `fab remote full_install:"production"` to use your project with its production settings.
+For Example: `fab remote full_install:settings="production"` to use your project with its production settings.

 Installing fabric
 -----------------